50 Things You Had No Idea You Could Do with Coca-Cola

 The citric acid of Coca-Cola is believed to have the ability to lighten hair.
 The veracity of such claims is disputed but it hasn’t stopped people from trying.
 These professional stylists might have something to say about that.

 Much like removing rust, Coca-Cola can clean up cast-iron skillets in a jiffy.
-Check out more of the best products to clean your cast iron fast.

 On those cold mornings when frost builds up on the windshield of your car, try jumpstarting the defrosting with a can of Coca-Cola.
 The acid will help remove the frost and get you on your morning commute.
 If you prefer Pepsi, find out the exact difference between Coke and its cola rival.